EleannaPanagiotou/ECE766-HelmetDetection/README.md

-# Academic Project Page Template
+# Enhancing Construction Site Safety: Advanced Deep Learning Approaches for Accurate Helmet Detection
+Eleanna Panagiotou, Zack Sifakis

-This is an academic paper project page template.
+This is a project for course ECE766 (Spring24)

 Example project pages built using this template are:
 - https://vision.huji.ac.il/spectral_detuning/